so2liu/gitbook-youman/mei-ri-yi-keng.md

 - Use `conda install -c inati ismrmrd-python` install `ismrmrd`.
 Don't know why but from `cmake` installation, `import ismrmrd` doesn't work.
 - `ismrmrd`, `ismrmrd-python`, `ismrmrd-python-tools` are three different lib.
+- `ismrmrd-python` is written in `Python 2`.
+So watch out the indices, which are the results of division. (exp.
+5/2 as a index of a list, in `Python 2` works.
+But in `Python 3` it's not integer anymore.)

 ## Anaconda